Principal = {

 Attributes: mapA key-value map containing all attributes of the Principal named "default".

-Each object of this type can be thought as a JSON object.
-Here an example:
+Each object of this type can be thought of as a JSON object.
+Here is an example:

 Subject = {